-Adelaide Migration Museum on Kintore St started its days as Adelaide’s Destitute Asylum and housed hundreds of people in its time who could not meet society’s standards for their era.
+Adelaide Migration Museum on Kintore St started its days as Adelaide’s Destitute Asylum and housed hundreds of people in its time who could not meet society’s standards.
 (More information here.)
-In 1855 about 3000 men and women lived within its walls and grounds, so overcrowding, crimes like looting, rape, and murder were very much prevalent within its walls.
+The Destitute Asylum was a facility where, according to researcher Mary Geyer, ‘the poorest and most dependant could be regulated and hidden from the affronted gaze of respectable citizens’.

-Also, the upstairs office of one building is reported by staff to have unusual goings on including disembodied voices, shadow people and even spirits that will try and push people down the stairs.
+The upstairs office of one building is reportedly spoken of by past staff members to have unusual goings on, including disembodied voices, shadow people and there are even stories of spirits that will try and push people down the stairs.

 Port Dock Hotel